akshank-11/Data-Analysis-Python/README.md

 Identify key factors influencing bike rental demand.
 Build predictive models to estimate hourly rental counts.
 Visualize temporal and weather-based rental patterns to derive actionable insights.

+----------------------- Data Preprocessing -----------------------
+- Created dummy variables to convert categorical data into binary format
+- Converted climate-based columns into percentage for easier interpretation
+- Filtered data to include only relevant days
+- DateTime formatting
+- Calculated derived features based on categorical columns

+----------------------- Data Visualization -----------------------
+- Histograms, scatter plots, and box plots are used extensively to understand the distribution and relationships among variables
+- PairGrid is applied to examine pairwise relationships
+- Scatter plots with regression lines visualize the correlation between "Rented Bike Count" and factors like temperature, rainfall, and snowfall

+----------------------- Statistical Analysis -----------------------
+- Correlation coefficients and p-values for:
+  - Temperature and rented bike count.
+  - Rainfall and rented bike count.
+  - Snowfall and rented bike count.

+(ANOVA and two-sample t-test)